tape-testing/testling/README.markdown

 Usage: testling [test files] {OPTIONS}

 Options:
   --browsers, -b     Run your tests remotely in real browsers on testling.com.

   --output, -o       The output format to use in remote mode.
       http://testling.com/docs/#output-parameter

   --noinstrument     Turn off instrumentation for particular files in remote mode.
       http://testling.com/docs/#noinstrument

   --browserlist, -l  Show the available browsers on testling.com.

-  --config           Read configuration information from this file.                                                                 [default: "/home/substack/.config/testling.json"]
+  --config           Read configuration information from this file.
 ```

 install